 Several business actions affect the owner's equity positively or negatively.
 Below are some of them.

-A business owner could choose to reinvest the money left over after subtracting liabilities from assets for any number of things.
-But they could also pay themselves and cater to personal expenses, or close down the business completely by making owner’s withdrawals.
+A small business owner could choose to reinvest the money left over after subtracting total liabilities from total assets for any number of things.
+However, they could also pay themselves and cater to personal expenses, or close down the business completely by making owner’s withdrawals, a process that Score.org discusses in detail.

-Usually, withdrawals reduce the owner’s equity.
-You can find them on the accounting item list within the balance sheet.
-You are not likely to find withdrawal on income statements, but they will be accounted for in the cash flow statement.
+Usually, small business owner withdrawals reduce the owner’s equity and may indicate poor financial health when done in excess, especially when exceeded by liabilities.
+You can find them listed on the statement of owner's equity and balance sheet.
+You are not likely to find withdrawals on income statements, but they will be accounted for in the cash flow statement.

-Usually, owner’s draws are allowed in business partnerships, sole proprietorships and limited liability companies.
-But corporations cannot take owner’s withdrawals.
-In the latter’s case, they can get the money left over via dividends.
+Usually, owner’s draws are allowed in business partnerships, sole proprietorships and limited liability companies, but corporations cannot take owner’s withdrawals even to cater to liabilities.
+In the latter’s case, they can get the money left over via dividends before investing the remainder of retained earnings.

 Net income and losses are found in the income statement.
 The former shows profit and increases the owner’s equity, while the latter decreases the owner’s equity.
 The net income or loss will also appear on the statement of owner’s equity.

-When a business owner makes additional investments in the business, their business net worth increases.
-And on corporation financial statements, they are known as paid-in capital and appear in the liabilities section of a company's balance sheet.
-That is because the monies belong to stockholders.
+When a business owner makes additional investments in the business, their business net worth increases even if there are no changes to liabilities.
+On corporation financial statements, they are known as additional paid-in capital and appear in the equity section of a company's balance sheet.
+That is because the monies belong to stockholders since funding could be obtained via common stock or preferred stock issuance.

-The formula for determining the ending owner’s equity at the end of each accounting period is:
+The accounting equation for determining the ending owner’s equity at the end of each accounting period is:

 Ending Owner’s Equity = Net Income + Beginning Owners’ Equity + Additional Investments - Withdrawals